radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

 that you need to define are:

    * `resource` - The name (hostname) of the target system or ``localhost`` to launch a local ComputePilot.
-   * `sandbox` - The sandbox (working directory) under which the ComputePilot agent will run.
    * `runtime` - The runtime (in minutes) of the ComputePilot agent.
    * `cores` - The number or cores the ComputePilot agent will try to allocate.

-You can define and submit a 2-core local pilot that runs in /tmp/sagapilot.sandbox for 5 minutes like this:
+You can define and submit a 2-core local pilot that runs for 5 minutes like this:

 .. code-block:: python

     pdesc = sagapilot.ComputePilotDescription()
     pdesc.resource  = "localhost"
-    pdesc.sandbox   = "/tmp/sagapilot.sandbox"
     pdesc.runtime   = 5 # minutes
     pdesc.cores     = 2